 When a Scout enters Eagle Trail, staff will guide them through requirements for rank advancement.
 The Scout will be taught the skill, then tested.
-If the scout is successful, he or she will be signed off on the Counselor Record which will posted to the Advancement Board for troop leadership to review.
-We highly recommend that troop leadership then test your Scout before officially signing off on a requirement in any handbook.
+If the scout is successful, he or she will be signed off on the Counselor Record which we post to the Advancement Board for troop leadership to review.
+Your troop leadership then test your Scout before officially signing off on a requirement in any handbook.